Accelerated implicitization: Robust fixed-point iterations arising from an explicit scheme: Numerical Examples

 \subsection{Application to Navier-Stokes}

 We conclude our numerical examples using the implicitized approach with the Navier-Stokes equations.
-So we aim to find $u:\Omega \rightarrow \bR^2$ and $p: \Omega \rightarrow \bR$, such that:
+So we aim to find $\vec u:\Omega \rightarrow \bR^2$ and $p: \Omega \rightarrow \bR$, such that:

 Our working domain, depicted in Figure \ref{fig:solutionNSE}, is a two-dimensional symmetric NACA airfoil 0030.
 We repeat our tests to verify the feasibility of the implicitized scheme.
 We treat explicitly only the convective term, as this is better suited for large scale problems.
 In this way, we avoid matrix re-assembly within the Picard loop and still consider the incompressibility constraint.
-We set $\mu=0.001$ Pa s, $\rho = 1$ Kg/m$^3$, and a parabolic inlet velocity that ensures the periodic vortex shedding in laminar regime.
+We set $\mu=0.001$ Pa s, $\rho = 1$ Kg/m$^3$, and a parabolic inlet velocity (with peak 2 m$/$s) that ensures the periodic vortex shedding in laminar regime.
 A traction-free condition is enforced in the domain right hand side, while no-slip boundary conditions are enforced at both, the NACA surface and the lateral walls.
+The flow starts with a zero-velocity initial condition.

-The numerical solution of the governing dynamics is done by means of the finite element method, using the MAD library \cite{galarceThesis, MELLA2026108145, GALARCE202540}, built upon the linear algebra library PETSc \cite{petsc-user-ref}.
-We use an equal-order piece-wise linear formulation, adding SUPG-PSPG stabilization terms \cite{BROOKS1982199}.
-For our tests, we set the flexible GMRES as our linear solver, as it adapts well to variable preconditioner arising from inexact inner solvers within the lower and diagonal terms of the LDU factorization.
+The numerical solution of the governing dynamics is done by means of the finite element method, using the MAD library \citep{galarceThesis, MELLA2026108145, GALARCE202540}, built upon the linear algebra library PETSc \citep{petsc-user-ref}.
+We use an equal-order piece-wise linear formulation, adding SUPG-PSPG stabilization terms \citep{BROOKS1982199}.
+For our tests, we set the flexible GMRES as our linear solver, as it adapts well to variable Schur block preconditioning arising from inexact inner solvers within the lower and diagonal terms of the LDU factorization.
+We set a fixed-point error tolerance of $10^{-6}$ in the $H^1(\Omega) \times L^2(\Omega)$ natural norm, and the Picard loop is solved using FGMRES(100) (i.e. with a restart of 100) with an absolute $l^2$ error tolerance of $10^{-3}$.
+The block preconditioning is done with the built-in functions of PETSc, using loose inner solvers (with $l^2$ tolerances $5 \times 10^{-2}$ and $10^{-1}$ for the velocity and pressure blocks, respectively) to avoid computational bottlenecks due to unnecessary precision.
 We keep this strategy for all the numerical tests within this section.
 The computational mesh is adaptively refined in the NACA downstream region, leading to an unstructured triangular mesh with 17 000 nodes.
+Concerning time discretization, we choose to use an optimized second order backward difference formulation, as in \cite{OSSES2021114099, POBLETE2024125642}.